Web3NL/motoko-book/src/getting-started.md

 Motoko Playground will now deploy your code to the Internet Computer!

-You should see now a `Candid UI` on the right hand side of your screen.
+You should see a `Candid UI` on the right hand side of your screen.
 Write something in the text box and click the `QUERY` button.
 The output should be displayed in the `OUTPUT LOG`.

 ## Next steps
 Exploring the Motoko Playground will help you gain familiarity with the basics of Motoko and related concepts.